 The following activity is designed to help develop students’ digital media literacy skills.
 Media literacy is a crucial component to developing students critical thinking skills in an increasingly digitized world.
 The now-common phrase “fake news” has proliferated in popular culture and has increased the need to guide students as they decipher whether information on social media is credible or not and how it can be used to inform or deliberately deceive the reader.

 Write the words BIAS and PREJUDICE on the board.
-In small groups, ask students to brainstorm the meaning of the individual words and come up with synonyms.
+In small groups, ask students to brainstorm on the meaning of the individual words and come up with synonyms.
 They can also give examples.

 Deciphering Media Bias: